Mrs. Beeton's Book of Household Management: History

-Beeton's half-sister, Lucy Smiles, was later asked about her memories of the book's development.
+Beeton's half-sister, Lucy Smiles, was later asked by her son about her memories of the book's development, for the centenary of Beeton's birth, 1936.
 She recalled:

 Previously published as a part-work, it was first published as a book in 1861 by S. O. Beeton Publishing, 161 Bouverie Street, London, a firm founded by Samuel Beeton.

 The book was an immediate best-seller, selling 60,000 copies in its first year and totalling nearly two million by 1868.
 In 2010 a copy of the first edition of Household Management in "top condition" was stated to be worth more than £1,000.
 In 1863 a revised edition was issued.

 In 1866, a year after Isabella's death, Samuel was in debt due to the collapse of Overend and Gurney, a London discount house to which he owed money.
 To save himself from bankruptcy he sold the copyright to all of his publications for a little over £19,000.
 Of that, the rights to Household Management were sold to publishers Ward, Lock and Tyler for £3,250.
 The early editions included an obituary notice for Beeton, but the publishers insisted it be removed "allowing readers to imagine – perhaps even as late as 1915 – that some mob-capped matriarch was out there still keeping an eye on them".

 Revisions to Household Management by its publisher have continued to the present day.
 The effort has kept the Beeton name in the public eye for over 125 years, although current editions are far removed from those published in Mrs. Beeton's lifetime.
 By 1906 the book had 2,056 pages, "exclusive of advertising", with 3,931 recipes and was "half as large again" as the previous edition.